Australians rushing to update their legal will amidst coronavirus pandemic

 Now say that you’d appointed your current spouse as your executor, and they dealt with your ashes according to their wishes.
 However, your children wanted to deal with the ashes differently.

 This type of discordance often causes family friction.
 It demonstrates why it’s important to state your specific wishes in your legal will and why you must choose your executor carefully.
+(For more information, please see How do you choose an executor for your will? – the horror story edition.)

 If you are part of a blended family, how will you ensure everyone is well looked after?